Economy of the United States: Poverty

 The United States has one of the least extensive social safety nets in the developed world, reducing both relative poverty and absolute poverty by considerably less than the mean for wealthy nations.
+Poverty rates in the US are higher and the conditions of those in poverty more extreme compared to other Western countries.
 Some experts posit that those in poverty live in conditions rivaling the developing world.
 A May 2018 report by the U.N.
 Special Rapporteur on extreme poverty and human rights found that over five million people in the United States live "in 'Third World' conditions".
 Poverty is the fourth leading risk factor for premature death annually, according to a 2023 study published in JAMA.
 Over the last three decades the poor in America have been incarcerated at a much higher rate than their counterparts in other developed nations, with penal confinement being "commonplace for poor men of working age".
 Some scholars contend that the shift to neoliberal social and economic policies starting in the late 1970s has expanded the penal state, retrenched the social welfare state, deregulated the economy and criminalized poverty, ultimately "transforming what it means to be poor in America".

-Sociologist Matthew Desmond writes in his 2023 book Poverty, by America that the US "offers some of the lowest wages in the industrialized world," which has "swelled the ranks of the working poor, most of whom are thirty-five or older."
+Sociologist Matthew Desmond writes in his 2023 book Poverty, by America that the US "offers some of the lowest wages in the industrialized world", which has "swelled the ranks of the working poor, most of whom are thirty-five or older".
 Social scientist Mark Robert Rank asserts that the high rates of poverty in the U.S. can largely be explained as structural failures at the economic and political levels.